5 min read

 What is Customer Experience (CX)

-CX is essentially UX to a broader degree, just with more emphasis on the entirety of the customer experience.
+CX is essentially UX on a broader scale, with a greater emphasis on the entire customer experience.

 CX vs. UX